cuthbertLab/music21/buildDoc/rst/moduleMetadata.rst

 .. module:: music21.metadata

-Classes and functions for creating and processing score meta data, such as titles, movements, authors, publishers, and regions.
+Classes and functions for creating and processing score metadata, such as titles, movements, authors, publishers, and regions.

 .. function:: abbreviationToRole(value)